GunioRobot/tootsie/README.md

   * `width`: desired video frame width in pixels.
   * `height`: desired video frame height in pixels.
   * `format`: File format.
   * `content_type`: Content type of resultant file.
-Tranz will not be able to guess this at the moment.
+Tootsie will not be able to guess this at the moment.

 Completion notification provides the following data: